Question Period - Wednesday, December 3, 2025

 Answer Factors

-- •No specific answer provided
+- •No direct answer to the ask

 Pierre Poilievre